 - Testing should continue as an option for students, with parental approval only

 - We do NOT support mandatory testing of students.
-As reminder, the vaccine is approved for use for 12+ only with an emergency authorization.
+As reminder, the vaccine is approved for use for 5+ and 12+ only with an emergency authorization.
 We would oppose any COVID-19 mandate for children and students.

 - However, we urge parents and families to have the vaccine conversation with their child’s pediatrician.